mgoblin/rust_rest_example/docs/part1/rust_basics/day3/modules.md

 ```

 # Module elements visibility
-By default all elements is private outside module and public inside module.
+By default all elements are private outside module and public inside module.

+As an example, we develop pets module and two submodules animals and fish.

 ```rust
 mod pets {